jenpetsmit/jenpetsmit.github.io/docs/aboutme.md

 **Project Manager**

 * Coordinating training and instructing clients via WebEx to use customer relationship management software
-* Writing the Help documentation to use the CRM software
+* Writing the *Help* documentation to use the CRM software
-* Developing a proposal for the company’s website to explain the company’s mission
+* Developing a [proposal](visuals.md/#proposal-to-promote-a-crm-software-for-theater-companies) for the company’s website to promote the company's product by showing its advantages